-28 May 2018 Document: 2047042
+9 May 2019 Document: 2254605

-Todd Energy Aquatic Centre intertidal ecological inspection - 8 May 2018
+Todd Energy Aquatic Centre intertidal ecological inspection - 6 May 2019

-On Thursday 5 April 2018, the Taranaki Regional Council (the Council) received notification from Todd Energy Aquatic Centre (the Aquatic Centre) staff that they were intending to empty the outdoor swimming pool on Monday 7 May 2018.
-A Council Officer visited the Aquatic Centre at 12:40 on 7 May 2018 in order to test the chlorine concentration of the outdoor pool and collect samples.
+On Monday 29 April 2019, the Taranaki Regional Council (the Council) received notification from Todd Energy Aquatic Centre (the Aquatic Centre) staff that they were intending to empty the outdoor swimming pool on Monday 6 May 2019.
+A Council Officer visited the Aquatic Centre at 08:25 on 6 May 2019 in order to test the chlorine concentration of the outdoor pool and collect samples.

-Pool water testing found that the concentrations of both free and total chlorine were below the detectable limit (<0.1 g/m3).
-Following this, Aquatic Centre staff were advised that the chlorine concentration was in compliance with condition 4 of resource consent 2339-4, and that they could begin emptying their pool within 2 hours of the next high tide (providing compliance with condition 8).
-High tide was at 14:48 (NZST) on the day of the inspection.
-Samples were collected from the Tasman Sea at approximately 13:10 (Photo 1).
+Pool water testing found that the concentration of total chlorine was compliant with the limit set out in condition 4 of resource consent 2339-4 (<0.5 g/m3, Table 1).
+Aquatic Centre staff were advised of this, and that they could begin emptying the pool within 2 hours of the next high tide (providing compliance with condition 8).
+High tide was at 10:29 (NZST) on the day of the inspection.
+Samples were collected from the outdoor pool at 08:30, prior to empting, and from the Tasman Sea at 09:15 (Photo 1).

-Photo 1 Shoreline seawater sampling adjacent to the marine outfall (7 May 2018)
+Photo 1 Shoreline seawater sampling adjacent to the marine outfall (6 May 2019)